YourGameSpace/docs/tubetils/cachecontainer.md

 ## Registration of data types

 In order to fill a Cache-Container with values, the respective desired data types must first be registered so that they can be stored.
-The registration of a data type can be done using the `cacheContainer#registerCacheType(DataType.class);` method.
+The registration of a data type can be done using the `cacheContainer#registerCacheType(DataType.class)` method.
 The data type is always specified in the form of the class.
 So it is also possible to store each own data type in a Cache-Container.

 In the following example, the String and Integer data types will be registered for the created Cache-Container-Instance: